nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 The PA/LNA modules seem to require quite a bit more power to transmit.
 The L4931 regulator that I used in the tests boasts a 300 mA current limit and a typical current of 250 mA.
 While the ItsyBitsy M4 boasts a 500 mA max, it would seem that much of that is consumed internally.
-Since playing with the `pa_level` is a current saving hack (as noted in the datasheet), I can only imagine that a higher power 3V regulator may enable sending transmissions (including ACK packets -- with or without ACK payloads attached) from PA/LNA modules using higher `pa_level` settings.
+Since playing with the :attr:`~circuitpython_nrf24l01.rf24.RF24.pa_level` is a current saving hack (as noted in the datasheet), I can only imagine that a higher power 3V regulator may enable sending transmissions (including ACK packets -- with or without ACK payloads attached) from PA/LNA modules using higher :attr:`~circuitpython_nrf24l01.rf24.RF24.pa_level` settings.
 More testing is called for, but I don't have an oscilloscope to measure the peak current draws.